0xsequence/trails-contracts/README.md

 Delegatecall via the Intent Address is only able to access `hydrateExecute`.
 This is due to the Sequence Wallet wrapping of delegatecalls within `handleSequenceDelegateCall`.

+Delegatecalls are only allowed in a nested delegatecall context.
+The `TrailsUtils` will not process a delegatecall when executing from the context of it's own address.

 ### Intent Security

 The Trails contracts are flexible in what they allow a configuration to represent.
 Misuse can cause an Intent to be exploitable.